 The surveys should be short and to the point.
 Employees are more likely to answer questions (and more of them) if they are limited in scope.
 They are also more likely to answer questions if they know their answers will be confidential.
 The survey should be a blind instrument, with no personal information to tie it back to the respondent.
 If you want honest answers, you need to protect your workers' anonymity.

 Knowing what your employees value is a vital part of employee retention.
 Without that, even the best-laid plan will miss the mark.

-The exact retention strategies you use will depend on the results of your exit interviews, employee surveys and other actions you take.
+The exact retention strategies you use will depend on the results of your exit interviews, employee surveys, and other actions you take.
 It is obvious that workers in the financial services industry respond to increases in their compensation, but you can reward your top performers even when the budget is tight.

-Strategic bonus payments can help you reward your best employees without going over the overall compensation budget you have set, while non-monetary rewards like flexible work hours, telecommuting opportunities and tuition reimbursement can all give your top performers substantial reasons to stay.
+Strategic bonus payments can help you reward your best employees without going over the overall compensation budget you have set, while non-monetary rewards like flexible work hours, telecommuting opportunities, and tuition reimbursement can all give your top performers substantial reasons to stay.

 As a business owner, it is up to you to attract and retain the most qualified workers.
 Doing so is even more critical for financial services professionals.
-Whether your firm is relatively new and still in its initial growth phase, or has been around for decades, developing a comprehensive retention plan can help you lower your turnover rate, keep your top performers and lower the cost of doing business.
+Whether your firm is relatively new and still in its initial growth phase, or has been around for decades, developing a comprehensive retention plan can help you lower your turnover rate, keep your top performers, and lower the cost of doing business.

 If you need help developing a plan for your practice, working with an experienced consultant can be a smart move.
-Plus, a service like Truelytics can further arm you with the tools to optimize the performance of your practice, lower your costs, thus ensuring that your employees and key performers are operating at peak efficiency and serving their clients to the best of their abilities.
+Plus, a service like Truelytics can further arm you with the tools to optimize the performance of your practice and lower your costs, thus ensuring that your employees and key performers are operating at peak efficiency and serving their clients to the best of their abilities.